 Why COM (again)?

 Based on this swampy, erratic, shifting grounds is the “tower of” COM.
 Besides WIN NT, COM is one huge achievement in the long history of Windows struggle.
 Let me put it into perspective for you: COM is like a deep-sea oil rig that has never been broken.
 Something that is virtually unheard of.
 And crucially: each deep-sea oil rig improvement always starts by revisiting its architecture.
 One luxury that (I assume) COM architects had.

-COM is one Windows subsystem we know a lot about, and into which we implicitly trust, because Microsoft obviously trusts into COM.
+COM is one Windows subsystem we know a lot about, and into which we implicitly trust, because Microsoft obviously trusts COM.
 We know a lot about COM, but (again) we do not know: WHY.
 There are no COM blueprints published.
 No detailed COM System Architecture.

 COM “material” is thus a good example of how very carefully Windows Architecture bits and pieces are sanitized and then released into the “wild”.

 And what about Windows?
 There is no Academic proof of the quality or correctness of WIN Architecture because there is no WIN Architecture to see.
 It was never published.
 We know a lot of high-level details about Windows.
 But almost nothing below that.
 Going further down will be reverse engineering.
 The ultimate (and punishable) NO NO.

 But (besides LINUX variants) there are a few more OS-es, on the market today.
 Do we know more about them?
 We do not.
 Make no mistake:

 No modern, commercial OS will have it’s detailed Architecture published.